-Individual grants range from $500 to $1,000, and are designed to support a single artist to develop their skills and showcase their work.
+Individual grants range from $500 to $1,000 and are designed to support one artist to develop their skills and showcase their work.
 A grant is money we give you to help make art - you don’t need to pay the money back.
 Your art can range from painting, music, theatre, writing, photography, pottery, textiles, jewelry making, carving, animation, dance, mixed-media, performance, video and more.

 Do you live or work in the downtown eastside?

 Our grants are only for emerging artists living and/or creating art in the DTES which includes areas of Gastown, Victory Square, Chinatown, Strathcona, the industrial area, and the Oppenheimer and Thornton Parks as shown on the map.

 The boundaries are the rail yards and port lands to the north, Malkin Street to the south, Richards Street to the west and Clark Drive to the east.

 - Artists must complete and submit a grant application.

 - You’ll need to answer some questions about your experience making art, your connection to the Downtown Eastside, and your idea for a project.